 How many times have I asked new clients to go over what their normal diet looks like and they start with cereal and milk as their first meal!
 I stop them right there and tell them to just change that and see the weight go down.
-I was recently having a conversation with someone about how packed food introduces processed sugar into our system so early in to our system.
+I was recently having a conversation with someone about how packed food introduces processed sugar into our system from a very young age.
 Baby food/ cereals/ soda’s/ juices/ health bars/ to-go yogurts are all loaded with sugar and labelled and sold “fat- free”!
-You can literally sell a bag of sugar and lable it “no cholesterol”, “free of trans fat”, “tasty and healthy”, “energy giving” granules.
-What we all also don’t realise is, sugar addiction is eight times worse than drug addiction!
+You can literally sell a bag of sugar and label it “no cholesterol”, “free of trans fat”, “tasty and healthy”, “energy giving” granules.
+What we all also don’t realise is, sugar addiction is eight times worse than drug addiction.
 So you may be thinking that you are only taking in one teaspoon of sugar with your morning tea, but can almost be guaranteed that anything packed/ processed you have is loaded with sugar.

-SO, processed sugar is a no- no for breakfast!
+Processed sugar is a no- no for breakfast!
 How about artificial sweeteners then?
 Well the moment artificial sweeteners touch your tongue, hormones are released in your body that signal it to rise insulin thus preparing the body to digest and absorb sugar it thinks it will get.
 But since you are not actually taking in any sugar, there is nothing really to absorb and those hormones stay in your blood stream.
 Thus leaving you only with more cravings for sugar and sweet stuff.
 Stevia leaves is the only exception to this rule.

 How about sugar free indian breakfasts like poha/ upma/ etc… SURE!
-As long as you don’t dip them in oil’s and fat, its whole- food so go for it!
-Make sure to add in some proteins like mung/ kidney beans/ soy mylk/ nuts/ etc. A little bit of fat is good with breakfast since it helps lower the overall GI of the carbs you eat, but nothing more than 15- 20% of your total calories need come from fats.
+As long as you don’t dip them in oil’s and fat, its whole- food so go for it.
+Make sure to add in some proteins like mung/ kidney beans/ soy mylk/ nuts/ etc. A little bit of fat is good with breakfast since it helps lower the overall GL of the carbs you eat, but nothing more than 15- 20% of your total calories need come from fats.
 It is also important to choose healthy fats coming in from seeds/ nuts/ olives etc.